 The Gay Men's Chorus of Washington, DC was founded in 1981 and has spent over 36 years raising their voice for equality.
 The Chorus and its select ensembles kept a very busy schedule in the 2016-2017 season, with more than 90 outreach performances in the region and almost 5,000 volunteer outreach hours.
 Recent outreach performances have included National Institutes of Health, Whitman Walker Health, SMYAL, DC Flag Football, Valley AIDS Network, and Washington National Cathedral.

-In June 2017, GMCW embarked on a Southern Equality Tour visiting 6 states in 4 days spreading a message of equality for all.
-To read more about this tour, click HERE.
+In June 2017, GMCW embarked on a Southern Equality Tour visiting six states in four days spreading a message of equality and inclusion for all.
 In May 2016, GMCW ensemble Potomac Fever traveled to Ukraine for an historic LGBT music and outreach tour.
 In July 2015, members of GMCW went on an historic first-ever tour by a gay chorus to Cuba.
 In June of 2012, Potomac Fever had the distinct honor of performing at a reception honoring rising LGBT leaders hosted by President Obama at The White House.

 GMCW has performed for President and First Lady Obama, six consecutive years at Vice President and Dr. Biden’s residence, at the historic Carnegie Library in honor of longtime gay rights activist Dr. Frank Kameny, at the first LGBT Pride Month at the White House and as part of the concert We Are One: The Obama Inaugural Celebration at the Lincoln Memorial, for the 56th Presidential Inaugural.
 In 1997, GMCW performed for President Bill Clinton’s second inauguration.
 During its 20th anniversary season, GMCW performed at Symphony Hall in Boston and Carnegie Hall in New York City.
 In December 2002, GMCW was honored to perform as part of the 25th annual Kennedy Center Honors in tribute to Elizabeth Taylor.
 GMCW returned to the Kennedy Center Honors in December 2010 to honor Jerry Herman alongside Carol Channing, Angela Lansbury and Chita Rivera, among other Broadway luminaries.